jirhiker/nogit/README.md

 ------------
 1. commits- contains the commit documents
 2. objects- contains blob and tree documents
-3. refs- cantains head and tag documents
+3. refs- cpntains head and tag documents
 4. meta- contains the HEAD document
+5. index- holds staging area document

+use a serverless